hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/633_iv_sharat_chakravarty.md

 Disciple: Sir, in every religious sect are found to exist external festivals of some kind or other.
 But there is no amity between one sect and another in this matter.
-Even in the case of such a liberal religion as that of Mohammed, I have found in Dacca that the Shiâs and Sunnis go to loggerheads with each other.
+Even in the case of such a liberal religion as that of Mohammed, I have found in Dacca that the Shiās and Sunnis go to loggerheads with each other.

 Swamiji: That is incidental more or less wherever you have sects.
 But do you know what the ruling sentiment amongst us is? — non-sectarianism.
 Our Lord was born to point that out.
-He would accept all forms, but would say withal that, looked at from the standpoint of the knowledge of Brahman, they were only like illusory Mâyâ.
+He would accept all forms, but would say withal that, looked at from the standpoint of the knowledge of Brahman, they were only like illusory Māyā.

 Disciple: Sir, I can't understand your point.
 Sometimes it seems to me that, by thus celebrating these festivals, you are also inaugurating another sect round the name of Shri Ramakrishna.
-I have heard it from the lips of Nâg Mahâshaya that Shri Ramakrishna did not belong to any sect.
-He used to pay great respect to all creeds such as the Shâktas, the Vaishnavas, the Brahmos, the Mohammedans, and the Christians.
+I have heard it from the lips of Nāg Mahāshaya that Shri Ramakrishna did not belong to any sect.
+He used to pay great respect to all creeds such as the Shāktas, the Vaishnavas, the Brahmos, the Mohammedans, and the Christians.

 Swamiji: How do you know that we do not also hold in great esteem all the religious creeds?

 So saying, Swamiji called out in evident amusement to Swami
-Niranjanananda: "Just think what this Bângâl[2](#fn2) is saying!"
+Niranjanananda: "Just think what this Bāngāl[2](#fn2) is saying!"

 Disciple: Kindly make me understand, sir, what you mean.